jbagwell27/fdd-docs/create-tab.md

 You can now reload edited tabs by running the `/mct reloadTabs` command.
 Available since 1.1 !!!
 !!!info
 You can define multiple tabs inside a single pack.
-You do not need to create a custom one for each one !!!
+You do not need to create a pack for each one !!!

 ***